Arranging a funeral or cremation in New Jersey

 There are 3 green burial cemeteries in New Jersey at present.
 Although this is changing with a growing demand for more natural burial options.
 A number of existing traditional cemeteries are adapting to add a designated green burial division.
 This is what is known as a hybrid green burial site.

 What is the cost of a funeral or cremation in New Jersey?

 Many people get online today to try and check and compare funeral prices.
 The difficulty in doing this is that many funeral companies do not openly disclose their price list on their website.
-According to the Federal Trade Commission’s ‘funeral rule’ (FTC), all funeral homes MUST have a General Price List (GPL) and must openly disclose prices to you if you inquire, even if this is by phone, and you should not have to provide any personal details.
+According to the Federal Trade Commission’s ‘funeral rule’ (FTC), all funeral homes MUST have a General Price List (GPL) and must openly disclose prices to you if you inquire, even if this is by phone.
+You should not have to provide any personal details.

 If you are concerned about funeral costs, the DFS Memorials providers in New Jersey offer low-cost cremation services and affordable burial services.
-In New Jersey, a direct cremation costs $995 and a traditional funeral service can be arranged for $2,500 (including casket).
+In New Jersey, a direct cremation costs $995.

 Sending funeral flowers in New Jersey